DIY Whipped Tallow Balm

 • Anti-aging face cream

 Definitely not!
-What makes tallow so wonderful is that it has a fat profile very similar to our own skin, so it quickly absorbs and nourishes.
+What makes tallow so wonderful is that it has a fat profile very similar to our own skin, so it quickly absorbs and nourishes the skin deeply.

 Where Can I Buy Beef Tallow?

-As I mentioned above, it is super SUPER important that you are sourcing organic, grass-finished tallow (or suet, which is raw beef fat) from a farmer that you trust.
-We get raw suet from our favorite local CSA (TC Farm) and render it down ourselves.
+As I mentioned above, it is very important that you are sourcing organic, grass-finished tallow (or suet, which is raw beef fat) from a farmer that you trust.
+We get raw suet from our favorite Minnesota CSA (TC Farm) and render it down ourselves.

-When you are CSA shopping, confirm they are offering organic and grass-finished beef products.
-Finding a CSA that offers other products that you might be interested in (eggs, raw milk, wool, etc!) is a bonus!
+When you are CSA shopping, see if they offer other products that you might be interested in (eggs, raw milk, wool, etc!).
 That way the CSA can become a one-stop-shop for you!

 Melting tallow in a double boiler on a gas range.